fullstack-storyteller/Practice/DotNetCore/_5_launchsettings_json_file.md

 | `"IISExpress"` i.e. `IISExpress` profile selected from the above example.       | `OutOfProcess`                                   | internally kestrel server will be used | Externally IIS Express server will be used as reverse proxy server |
 | `"IIS"` i.e. `IIS` profile selected from the above example.                     | `InProcess`                                      | only one webserver - IIS               |                                                                    |
 | `"IIS"` i.e. `IIS` profile selected from the above example.                     | `OutOfProcess`                                   | internally kestrel server will be used | Externally IIS server will be used as reverse proxy server         |

+## **Note 2**

+You can modify launchSettings.json file directly or you can Right Click on the project and open properties then select `Debug` tab to set relevant values.